My Donor Egg Pregnancy Experience by Victoria Nino Jul 13, 2022 | by Victoria Nino, Guest Author

 I remember in my first trimester feeling like I didn’t know where I fit in.
 I didn’t fit in with the fertile pregnant women, but I also didn’t quite fit in with the infertility community either.
 It was really important for me to find others who had been through pregnancy with donor eggs, to lean on and feel supported emotionally.

-I had to constantly remind myself that this is my pregnancy and it’s different from everyone’s elses, and that’s what makes it special.
+I had to constantly remind myself that this was my pregnancy and it was different from everyone’s else, and that’s what makes it special.

 I’m not a “normal” pregnant woman, I’m an extraordinary pregnant woman!
 Hear me roar!